cyberbono3/votingapp/README.md

 ## Overview
 Client-server voting app is contructed using Redux and Immutable-js.
 This project uses test driven developement approach.
 It dictates writing the tests at the first place and application code at the second.
-The client part  is implemented  using React and Redu.
+The client part  is implemented  using React and Redux.
 The back end is implemented  using Node.js and Redux.
 Besides, the app uses the following instruments:

-*[Babel ] (https://babeljs.io)compiler of new generation Javascript
+*[Babel ](https://babeljs.io/)compiler of new generation Javascript
 *[Socket.io ] (https://socket.io/) enables reliable communication between client and server via websockets.
 *[Webpack] (https://webpack.js.org/) is Javascript building tool *[Mocha ] (https://mochajs.org/) is javascript test framework.
-*[Chai] (https://chaijs.com) is assertion library that can be paired with test framework e.g Mocha *[Redux] (https://redux.js.org/) is the state container for Javascript apps
+*[Chai] (https://chaijs.com/) is assertion library that can be paired with test framework e.g Mocha *[Redux] (https://redux.js.org/) is the state container for Javascript apps

 ## Client workflow